 - The notary is acting as an impartial witness, and may not have any interest in, or benefit from, the document containing the notarized signature(s).

-Additionally, an Ohio notary may NOT perform any notarial acts until their commission has been recorded by the Clerk of Courts in the county where they reside.
 It’s also important to note that it is signatures, not documents, which are notarized.
-Notarization does not make any document “legal”; it means only that the signers have satisfied the required elements for their signature as shown above.
+Notarization does not make any document “legal”; it means only that the signers have satisfied the required notarization elements for their signature as shown above.